Masterchief-solo/The-Code-Toolkit/README.md

 # 🛠️ The Code Toolkit 🛠️
-### Your everyday, trusty scripts and commands for IT Tech shenanigans
+### Trusty scripts and commands for IT administration shenanigans

 ## 🎯 What's This All About?